CBAInnovationLab/docker-ethermint/README.md

 When the container starts it will first check if Ethermint has been initialised with an [Ethereum genesis](https://github.com/ethereum/go-ethereum/wiki/Private-network) file.
 If it has not, it will first run `ethermint init` using the genesis file specified by either of the following environment variables.

-`ETH_GENESIS_FILE`: The path to a genesis file that's been mounted in to the container
+`ETH_GENESIS_PATH`: The path to a genesis file that's been mounted in to the container

 `ETH_GENESIS_CONTENT`: the JSON encoded contents of the genesis that you would like to use